Qustodio Review: Quick Expert Summary

 Qustodio is the best parental control app for keeping your kids safe online and offline.
 It has very user-friendly apps for kids and parents, its security features are second to none, it provides the best-value parental control plan on the market, and it’s backed by a risk-free 30-day money-back guarantee.

 Qustodio has industry-standard parental control features like web and app filtering, time limits, location tracking, scheduling, and activity reports.
-I saw some online reviews claiming that VPNs can get around Qustodio’s web filtering, but I tested top VPNs with it and they couldn’t bypass its web filtering.
+I even tested top VPNs, and they couldn’t bypass its web filtering.
 I also really like how Qustodio can detect and block a whopping 20,000+ iOS apps (some parental control apps can’t fully restrict iOS apps).

 In addition, Qustodio comes with:

-Qustodio has kids apps for all popular devices (iOS, Android, Windows, macOS, Chromebook, and Kindle) and parental apps for iOS, Android, and web browsers — all of its apps are really simple to set up and very intuitive, so it’s very easy to get used to them even if you and your kids have never used parental control apps before.
-What’s more, Qustodio provides really good customer support via an in-depth support library, a very responsive ticketing system, and its Care Plus service, which includes priority phone support (but it’s available only in the US).
+Qustodio has kids apps for all popular devices (iOS, Android, Windows, macOS, Chromebook, and Kindle) and parental apps for iOS, Android, and web browsers — they’re simple to set up, so it’s very easy to get used to them even if you and your kids have never used parental control apps before.

-That said, there are some areas that I think Qustodio could improve — I think it would provide more convenience if kids had an in-app option to request extra screen time or ask for a restricted site to be unblocked.
-Also, it takes a little long for the sites and apps you block and unblock to take effect, the geofenced zones are a bit smaller than the competition, and I’d like to see a live chat option added to the customer support platforms.
+That said, there are some areas that I think Qustodio could improve — I wish kids had an in-app option to request extra screen time or ask for a restricted site to be unblocked.
+Also, I’d like to see a live chat option added to the customer support platforms.

 Qustodio has a decent free plan and 2 paid yearly plans.
-The paid plans allow the monitoring of up to 5 or unlimited devices, depending on which plan you choose.
+The paid plans allow the monitoring of 5 or unlimited devices.
 Also, Qustodio backs each purchase with a 30-day money-back guarantee.

 Try Qustodio (30 Days Risk-Free)